 Connecting to a Database

 Only idents of type USER and OS_USER can be used to connect to a Mimer SQL database.
-A connection is established using a CONNECT statement.
-For example embedded SQL has the following form:CONNECT TO 'DATABASE' [AS 'CONNECTION_NAME'] USER 'USER_NAME' USING 'password';
+A connection is established using the CONNECT statement, with the general form:CONNECT TO 'DATABASE' [AS 'CONNECTION_NAME'] USER 'USER_NAME' USING 'password';

 This statement establishes a connection between the user and a database, see the Mimer SQL Reference Manual, CONNECT, for details.